 Look, we've all seen those crazy MrBeast videos pop up in our feeds - you know, the ones where he's giving away houses, spending 50 hours buried alive, or helping 2,000 people walk again.
-But what drives a 26-year-old from a small town in North Carolina to build the most subscribed YouTube channel in the world with over 365 million subscribers?
+But what drives a 27-year-old from a small town in North Carolina to build the most subscribed YouTube channel in the world with over 453 million subscribers?

 Let's dive deeper into Jimmy Donaldson (yeah, that's his real name) and discover what makes this YouTube phenomenon tick.
-Spoiler alert: there's much more to MrBeast than just outrageous challenges and massive giveaways.
+Spoiler alert: there's much more to MrBeast than just outrageous challenges and massive giveaways - including a recent admission that success has made him "more unhappy than happy."

 TL;DR: Why MrBeast is the Way He Is

-• Natural Leader: At his core, MrBeast is what personality experts call a Type 8 (The Challenger) - someone who naturally takes charge and thinks big.
-This explains why his videos keep getting more and more ambitious, evolving from counting to 100,000 to multimillion-dollar productions.
+• Natural Challenger: At his core, MrBeast is what personality experts call a Type 8 (The Challenger) - someone who naturally takes charge and thinks big.
+This explains why his videos keep getting more ambitious, evolving from counting to 100,000 to multimillion-dollar productions and a $100 million Amazon Prime show.

 Who is MrBeast?
 Understanding YouTube's Biggest Content Creator